 How do you know if something is royalty-free?

-Common RF features
+Common features of RF licensing

 How RF licenses differ

 While all RF licenses have the common features listed above, there are differences between them that can affect how you can use the asset:

 - Prints/copies: Most RF licenses limit the number of reproductions allowed to around 500,000.
 If you need more, you’ll need to purchase an extended license.